 How will the 2019 IRS standard mileage rate impact your business?

 The 2019 IRS standard mileage rate was announced today as $0.58.
 Next year’s rate increased 3.5 cents from the 2018 rate.
-Also referred to as the IRS Safe Harbor Rate and IRS business mileage standard, the IRS standard mileage rate takes into account this year’s rise in vehicle costs and gas prices.
+Also referred to as the IRS Safe Harbor Rate, the IRS mileage reimbursement rate and IRS business mileage standard, the IRS standard mileage rate takes into account this year’s rise in vehicle costs and gas prices.

 What is the 2019 IRS standard mileage rate?

 - calculated based on the average costs across the country of owning and operating a vehicle for the previous year.

 - meant to be used as a benchmark, or “Safe Harbor” rate, for companies and their employees who don’t keep track of their precise business mileage